Generalizable, real-time neural decoding with hybrid state-space models: Architectural Details

-where $L$ is the length of the sequence and $K$ is a convolutional kernel parameterized as such:
+where $L$ is the length of the sequence and $\mathbf{K}$ is a convolutional kernel parameterized as such:

-This powerful property allows inference to be parallelized across elements of the sequence, resulting in faster training than non-linear RNNs of the same size.
-Finally, we use the Diagonal S4 version (S4D), which replaces the traditional HiPPO initialization \citep{gu2022trainhippostatespace} with a diagonal-only version which is faster yet has been shown to retain similar performance. \paragraph{Mamba.} Building on the SSM neural network introduced by S4, Mamba \citep{gu2024mambalineartimesequencemodeling} also aims to be a recurrent architecture that allows for parallelizable inference during training.
-However, unlike S4, the model learns dynamic weight matrices $B_t$ and $C_t$ that are now parameterized by position $t$ in the sequence.
+This powerful property allows the computation to be parallelized across elements of the sequence during training, resulting in faster training than non-linear RNNs of the same size.
+Finally, in this work, we use the Diagonal S4 version (S4D), which replaces the traditional HiPPO initialization \citep{gu2022trainhippostatespace} with a diagonal-only version which is faster yet has been shown to retain similar performance. \paragraph{Mamba.} Building on the SSM neural network introduced by S4, Mamba \citep{gu2024mambalineartimesequencemodeling} also aims to be a recurrent architecture that allows for parallelizable inference during training.
+However, unlike S4, the model learns dynamic weight matrices $\mathbf{B}_t$ and $\mathbf{C}_t$ that are now parameterized by position $t$ in the sequence (and are functions of the input).
 This allows Mamba to selectively compress information into the hidden state, essentially discarding information that is deemed unimportant.

-\subsubsection{Non-human primate reaching}
+\subsection{Non-human primate reaching}

 The hyperparameters changed between the single-session model and the pretrained (\opossm) models are the input dimensionality (i.e., size of the spike and latent tokens), RNN hidden dimensionality, and the number of RNN layers.
 While a set of hyperparameters was kept constant across single-session and multi-session models (one set for each), the number of parameters that the model has varies based on the choice of recurrent backbone.
 We find that S4D is the smallest and Mamba is the largest when these three hyperparameters are kept constant.
+Details are provided in Table \ref{tab:archhyperparams}.

-\subsubsection{Human handwriting}
+\subsection{Human handwriting}